Why take our classes?

 Applications were up for the 2013-14 year as they are for many institutions, and we are first-come, first-served.
-To tell you about the programs and to make sure you know what you are getting into, we offer some required orientation sessions.
-One has come and gone but there are two more.
-Their dates are
+To tell you about the programs and to make sure you know what you are getting into, we offer some required orientation sessions, offered in E303 on the Kelowna campus from 1900-2100.
+Two have come and gone but there is one more.

 The market for graduates